 Student Loans Affect Credit Score

-School loans definitely impact your credit score, often in ways that will surprise you.
+School loans impact your credit score in ways that might surprise you.

-Not making payments on time is an obvious negative mark on your college loan, but it can be turned into a positive.
+Not paying on time will damage your score.
 If you are having trouble making payments, ask for a deferral or forbearance, neither of which will hurt your credit score.
-And when you bring your account up to date, it will improve your score.
+When you bring your account up to date, it will improve your score.
 Remember, student loans aren’t dischargeable debt.
 Even if you file for bankruptcy, it’s extremely unlikely your student loans will be excused, so not repaying is almost never an option.

-Another way to improve your score is to make interest payments on the loans while you’re still in school.
+You could raise your score by making interest payments on student loans while still in school.
 Also, you have a six-month grace period after graduating to begin making payments, but if you start earlier, that can have a positive impact on your score.

 The most critical factor with college loans is to make certain you don’t default.
 This can ruin your credit score and stay on your report for seven years.